joshgerdes/jekyll-uno/_posts/2022-08-17-connect-to-azure-sql-database-in-a-jupyter-notebook-using-python.md

 If you want to hardcode credentials into the Notebook _(not recommend)_, you can remove the '_Authentication=ActiveDirectoryInteractive_' section and enter in the credentials into the username and password field.

-Now that we have connected to the database, lets run a query to obtain the SQL version:
+Now that we have connected to the database, lets **run a test query to obtain the SQL version**:

     #Sample select query
     cursor.execute("SELECT @@version;")